wnikk/laravel-access-rules/docs/tutorial-basic-step-by-step.md

 ## Example 7
+Although this is not **ABAC**, the necessary attribute-based access control functionality can be achieved by adding the use of Laravel's built-in policy mechanism.

 All the previous examples focused on checking access to the controller, but we can use the same approach in "**Policy**" to implement _access control for attributes_ with all their variations.
 For this, it is necessary to generate a policy for our model:
 ```bash